 Can’t figure out hashtags?
 We can help.
 Cork Tree Creative has a knowledgeable team that specializes in the evolving nuances of social media.
 Your online presence is important and can be the difference between brand recognition... and rejection.
 Make sure you’re getting it right the first time.
 We can help you brainstorm which tags to use, where they should go, and how to get you right in that visibility sweet spot.

 First things first, you want to know where most of your audience lives.
-This will help you determine what time zone you should focus your posting in.
+This will help you determine what time zone you should focus your posting on.
 So, let’s say the majority of your customers are in Sweden, you’ll need to execute your posts during CET.
 Or maybe your largest audience is in the USA and Canada?
 You’ll want to focus on timing your posts during peak EST hours.
-Since EST hosts cities like New York and Toronto – this time zone has the largest number of people.
+Since EST hosts cities like New York and Toronto, this time zone has the largest number of people.

 However, the more popular your brand is, the more time zones you’ll likely need to consider.
 Your goal here is to reach as many time zones and customers as possible without overdoing it.
-To determine what geographical area your audience is coming from you can use social media analytics tools to help plan which times work best for your business.
+To determine what geographical area your audience is coming from, you can use social media analytics tools to help plan which times work best for your business.

 Now that we know you want to make sure you’re posting when your followers are online, this will be different for each platform and each brand.
 To go along with that, you need to post during your customers’ highest engagement period during the day, not just the largest audience.
 If you are posting on LinkedIn, your audience’s prime time of engagement will differ from the most engaging time for customers on Facebook or Twitter.
 A good way to do this is by not only tracking each platform separately, but also by tracking your competitors.
 See when they post and how those posts do in terms of engagement.
-(If it works for them, it’ll probably work for you!)
+If it works for them, it’ll probably work for you!
 By keeping track of when your audience is the most active, keeping up to date with current trends, holidays, and events, you can maximize engagement with your customers.

 While it’s important to track your own social media metrics to determine the best time to post for your business, there are some general go-to times to get you started with your posting.

-Best times to post: (data from Sprout Social)
+Best Times to Post: (data from Sprout Social)

 In the end, your brand’s prime time to post is just as unique as your customer base and will vary channel to channel.
 While the times we mentioned above can get you started on the right path to posting, you will need to keep tracking your company’s data on each platform to find the optimal time to engage with your audience.
 Keep it up!
 With the right tools and constant improvement of your posting schedules, you will drive results and improve your social ROI for an awesome social media presence.